LeonEricsson/llmcontext/README.md

 1. Mistral 7B Instruct v0.2
 ```

-## Implementation

-Just a quick note on the implementation. @gkamradt refactored and cleaned the code significantly since I originally started working on this.
-I don't plan to sync this with his more polished version.
-This code works fine but it's hacky.

 ## Results

 Each test consists of a retrieval, at certain depth percentage, for a given context length.
 The results are combined into a pivot table illustrating how well the model response was, judged by GPT-4.
 The scoring system is defined as